Subscribe to receive our latest insights and research papers as they become available.

 Churchill’s epic statement reminds us that the structure, layout, colour, finishes, light, warmth, ambience and ventilation of our buildings all continue to have a significant impact on the way we perceive our buildings and interact with others in and around our buildings long after the completion of their construction.
 Large open plan spaces, for example, are far more likely to support collaboration and transparency than lots of walled offices and long corridors.

 Churchill’s statement also rings true for the culture of our organisations.
-Our organisational culture has a significant impact on how others perceive our organisation, how our employees interact with each other and what is considered to be the norm and therefor what gets perpetuated.
+Our organisational culture has a significant impact on how others perceive our organisation, how our employees interact with each other and what is considered to be the norm and therefore what gets perpetuated.

 This article looks at the following key areas: